 Everyone shall have a large enough cover with a single policy as the first step.

 With NCB benefit, that large cover will also get ballooned to every large cover.
 And with recharge benefits, you will also get those edge cases covered.
 This will make sure that for many years to come, this single policy will be enough for you.

-There are very low chances that in some worst case you may still have a very big claim when this single big large cover will not be enough, and that’s when super top up cover shall come into the picture and that’s exactly why they were designed for.
+There are very low chances that in some worst cases, you may still have a very big claim when this single big large cover will not be enough, and that’s when super top-up cover shall come into the picture and that’s exactly why they were designed for.

 To cover those extreme end cases!!!

 But investors have just started using them with a small cover for the sake of saving some premiums.
 No doubt you will have a few thousand for many years to come, but there are also limitations which we talked about.

 Considering the point above, the minimum base sum assured which I feel one shall take in 2021 is Rs 10 lacs.
 With NCB benefit, it may become a 15/20 lacs cover, which is good enough for the majority of claims.
 Anyways the average claim is quite small!

 (Only for those who filed a claim, irrespective of how much was paid)

 Does it mean you need to take a 50 lacs cover?
 NO 🙂

 Speaking for the majority, I think a Rs 10 lacs base policy with an NCB of 50%/100% and a super topup of 30-40 lacs with Rs 10 lacs deductible is a good enough choice right now.
 This will balance the premiums and coverage.
 If you want an even high single cover policy like 15-20 lacs, go ahead!